ibexa/documentation-developer/docs/getting_started/about_composer.md

 ### Dumping autoload for better performance

-For PHP 5.6 and up you'll get a notable performance improvement by making composer dump optimized autoload array, this can be done on composer install and update, but also using:
+For PHP 5.6 and up you'll get a notable performance improvement by making Composer dump optimized autoload array, this can be done on Composer install and update, but also using:

 `php -d memory_limit=-1 composer.phar dump-autoload --optimize`